lifaon74/rx-js-light/src/subscribe-function/subscribe-pipe/merge-all/merge-all-subscribe-pipe.md

 ): ISubscribePipeFunction<ISubscribeFunction<GValue>, GValue>
 ```

-This function subscribes to a *SubscribeFunction* that emits *SubscribeFunctions*, also known as a higher-order *SubscribeFunction*.
+This function subscribes to a *SubscribeFunction* that emits some *SubscribeFunctions*, also known as a higher-order *SubscribeFunction*.

 Each time it observes one of these emitted inner *SubscribeFunction*, it subscribes to that and delivers all the values
 from the inner *SubscribeFunction* on the output *SubscribeFunction*.